kcsillery/TAMERS/README.md

 The main mixed-effects models also require **ASReml-R** (`asreml`).
 ASReml-R is licensed software and is not installed from CRAN.
 The analyses in the manuscript used ASReml-R v4.2.

 All scripts assume that the repository root is the R working directory, so that files can be accessed using relative paths such as `data/...` and `figures/...`.

+## species images

+This folder contains the botanical illustrations used in the survey for the 30 pre-defined species.
+The images show characteristic morphological features, such as shoots and foliage, cones or other reproductive structures, seeds and/or seedlings, where applicable, to facilitate species recognition.

 ## Starting data files